gvwilson/sensibleadventures/nardica/nardica.md

 C'est a toi."

 A hatch popped open on the front of the maintenance bot.
-A small manipulator arm,
+A slender manipulator arm,
-no longer than Iffy's own arm and as skinny as her finger, unfolded to reach for the gray metal rectangle in Wales' hand.
+longer than Iffy's own arm but no bigger around than one of her fingers, unfolded to reach for the gray metal rectangle in Wales' hand.
 It looked like a miniature version of the heat exchangers that Mr. Mishra had been repairing the last time the *Guinevere* was in dock.